A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 \subsubsection{LSST WFD Survey}

 Following the methods in Section \ref{subsec:lsst_methods}, presented in Table \ref{tab:wfd_samples} are the resulting samples of selected transients covering 5 years of the LSST WFD survey.
-This shows the total number of objects simulated, the number of objects selected by our YSN selection criteria (YSN sample), and the number of objects selected by the current TiDES selection criteria used by \citetalias{TiDES_2024}, hereafter referred to as the \citetalias{TiDES_2024} selection criteria and \citetalias{TiDES_2024} sample.
-We have also defined whether the objects were at a pre- or post-peak phase at the time of selection.
+This shows the total number of objects simulated, the number of objects selected by our YSN selection criteria (YSN candidate sample).
+For comparison, we present the number of objects selected by the current TiDES selection criteria used by \citetalias{TiDES_2025}, hereafter referred to as the \citetalias{TiDES_2025} selection criteria and \citetalias{TiDES_2025} sample.
+We have also defined whether the objects were young (phase $<-10$ days), pre-peak (phase $<0$ days), or post-peak (phase $\geq0$ days) at the time of selection.
+Note that YSNe are a subset of pre-peak SNe.
 The phase of selection was calculated using the peak date provided in the LSST simulation.
-As can be seen from Table \ref{tab:wfd_samples}, our YSN selection criteria selected $67388$ transients, of which $48863$ are SNe Ia.
-The YSN sample size is approximately only $9$ percent of the size of the current simulated \citetalias{TiDES_2024} sample, and contains approximately 1.4 percent of the total number of simulated WFD survey transients.
+As can be seen from Table \ref{tab:wfd_samples}, our YSN selection criteria selected $56408$ transients, of which $39807$ were young at the time of selection.
+The YSN candidate sample size is approximately only $7$ percent of the size of the current simulated \citetalias{TiDES_2025} sample, and contains $1$ percent of the total number of simulated WFD survey transients.

-For each classification of transient within our sample, we present in Figures \ref{fig:wfd_ia_phase_distros}-\ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros} and Appendix \ref{app:wfd_phase_distros} comparisons between the trigger (selection) phases for the samples produced by our selection criteria and the \citetalias{TiDES_2024} selection criteria.
-In general, the peak of the trigger distributions produced from our selection criteria occur a few days before those produced by the \citetalias{TiDES_2024} selection criteria.
-For example, Figure \ref{fig:wfd_ia_phase_distros} shows that the SN Ia trigger phase distribution produced by our YSN criteria peaks at ${\sim-14}$ days while the distribution produced by the \citetalias{TiDES_2024} peaks at ${\sim}-6$ days.
-Furthermore, the two sided Kolmogorov–Smirnov (KS) tests performed on the YSN and \citetalias{TiDES_2024} phase distributions for each transient class all return P-values of 0.000, indicating that the two SN samples are drawn from different distributions.
+For each classification of transient within our sample, we present in Figures \ref{fig:wfd_ia_phase_distros}-\ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros} and Appendix \ref{app:wfd_phase_distros} comparisons between the selection phases for the samples produced by our selection criteria and the \citetalias{TiDES_2025} selection criteria.
+In general, the peak of the selection phase distributions produced from our selection criteria occur a few days before those produced by the \citetalias{TiDES_2025} selection criteria.
+For example, Figure \ref{fig:wfd_ia_phase_distros} shows that the SN Ia selection phase distribution produced by our YSN criteria peaks at ${\sim-14}$ days while the distribution produced by the \citetalias{TiDES_2025} peaks at ${\sim}-6$ days.
+Furthermore, the two sided Kolmogorov–Smirnov (KS) tests performed on the YSN and \citetalias{TiDES_2025} phase distributions for each transient class all return P-values less than 0.0005, indicating that the two SN samples are drawn from different distributions.